DataDog/integrations-extras/nvml/README.md

 ### Installation

-If you are using Agent v6.8+ follow the instructions below to install the Redis's Sentinel check on your host.
+If you are using Agent v6.8+ follow the instructions below to install the check on your host.
 See our dedicated Agent guide for [installing community integrations][2] to install checks with the [Agent prior v6.8][3] or the [Docker Agent][4]:

 1. Install the [developer toolkit][5].
 2. Clone the integrations-extras repository: